Computer “Mikro-80” – a modern replica

 - External memory device: a home tape cassette (speed of exchange – 1500 baud)

-In addition to this, my version of the computer has:
+In addition to this, my version of the computer has the following:

-- 2 versions of ROM’s – one with the classic “Mikro-80” MONITOR and the second with a MONITOR compatible with the “Radio-86RK” computer (“M/80K”).
+- Two versions of ROMs – one with the classic “Mikro-80” MONITOR and the second with a MONITOR compatible with the “Radio-86RK” computer (“M/80K”).
 The ROM is chosen by the toggle switch before the computer’s startup.

 - When the original MONITOR “Mikro-80” is chosen, BASIC is loaded onto the ROM before the computer is turned on and can be launched with the command G.